nCoda/lychee/description.rst

 ==========================

 One of the core nCoda features is integration with a VCS (version control system) through the ``lychee.vcs`` module.
-This will be a significant advantage for Frescobaldi users too, many of whom have already been tracking their projects in VCS repositories for years.
-The ``vcs`` module serves as an abstraction layer between Lychee and the VCS itself; this allows us to change the actual VCS in use without affecting Lychee beyond the ``vcs`` module.
-We may also choose to support multiple VCS programs simultaneously.
+This is a significant advantage for Frescobaldi users too, many of whom have held their projects in VCS repositories for years.
+The ``vcs`` module is an abstraction layer between Lychee and the VCS itself.
+This allows changing the actual VCS we use without affecting Lychee beyond the ``vcs`` module.
+We may also support choosing between VCS programs at runtime.

-The initial default VCS will be Mercurial, which we have chosen primarily for two reasons: first, it is written in Python, and therefore can provide tighter integration with Lychee, which is also written in Python; second, it is written in Python, and can therefore be run with nCoda's in-browser Python solution.
-Although the Git VCS is notably more popular than Mercurial in 2015, it lacks the integration and cross-compilation possibilities of Mercurial, and is therefore less suitable as an initial default for Lychee.
+The initial VCS is Mercurial, which we have chosen primarily because it is written in Python, which yields two significant advantages.
+First, we can import Mercurial as a module directly into ``lychee.vcs``.
+Second, Mercurial can use nCoda's in-browser Python runtime without having to cross over into another language.
+Even though the Git VCS is notably more popular than Mercurial in 2015, the it poses unnecessary integration challenges for an initial solution.

 Interacting with the VCS
 ------------------------

-Usual use cases of a VCS have users interacting with the VCS directly, in order to change the files under version control.
-The situation is different in Lychee for a number of reasons.
-First, learning how to use a VCS is actually a terrible burden on users, so we want to try simplifying it as much as possible while still taking advantage of as many beenfits as possible.
-Second, at least in nCoda, users will not manipulate the repository's files directly, so VCS changes must be communicated to users through an outbound converter.
-Finally, again at least in nCoda, we don't expect users to learn the VCS *technology*---just VCS *concepts*.
-What that means in practice is, for example, that we would like users to know they can switch between "revisions" that they "saved," but there is no reason to have them learn that in Mercurial you switch between "changesets" that you "commit," and in Git you switch between "commits" that you "commit."
+In their usual use cases, users will interecat with the VCS directly to manage the files under version control.
+In Lychee, users will interact with the VCS indirectly through our GUI.
+We should take this opportunity to relieve our users of the burden of learning advanced version control topics.
+In particular, we want to allow users to learn about version control concepts without having to remember command names or the differences between a *changeset* and a *commit*.

+In addition, nCoda users will not be managing the *files* in their projects, since the focus is rather on *musical sections*.
+Although each section is effectively stored in a file, Lychee will use additional files for its own purposes, as described above in the "Lychee-MEI" section.
+For this reason, even Frescobaldi users will usually want to be isolated from the files themselves, although it will be easier for them to access the files and the VCS directly if they desire.

 Session Changes
 ---------------